Home > Companies > Checkout.com

 Payment infrastructure modernization

 As traditional bank-based payment infrastructure ages, Checkout.com has the opportunity to become the modern backbone for enterprise payments processing.
 The company's API-first approach and focus on authorization rates positions it to capture volume from legacy processors, particularly in markets transitioning from cash to digital payments.
-By building deeper integrations with local payment methods and developing new infrastructure products, Checkout.com can expand beyond its current 0.22% take rate.
+By building deeper integrations with local payment methods — adding 30 new payment methods globally in 2024 — and developing new infrastructure products, Checkout.com can expand beyond its current 0.22% take rate.

 Financial services enablement

 Checkout.com's enterprise relationships and payment processing capabilities create natural expansion opportunities in adjacent financial services.
-The company can leverage its position to offer treasury services, working capital solutions, and banking-as-a-service capabilities to its merchant base.
-Early moves into areas like identity verification through the Ubble acquisition demonstrate the potential to build a comprehensive financial services platform for global enterprises.
+The Visa card issuing partnership — enabling merchants to issue physical and virtual cards — marks a meaningful step beyond payment acceptance into payment creation.
+The company can further leverage its position to offer treasury services, working capital solutions, and banking-as-a-service capabilities to its merchant base.
+Early moves into identity verification (Ubble acquisition, Face Authentication) demonstrate the potential to build a comprehensive financial services platform for global enterprises.

 Risks

 Margin pressure from enterprise focus: Checkout.com's strategy of focusing exclusively on large enterprise clients creates significant margin pressure.
-Unlike competitors who serve a broader market, Checkout.com must heavily customize solutions and provide extensive support for each client.
-This shows in their relatively low 10% EBITDA margins compared to Adyen's 40%+ margins at a similar scale.
-The high-touch enterprise model may prove difficult to scale profitably without compromising service quality.
+Unlike competitors who serve a broader market, Checkout.com must heavily customize solutions and provide extensive support for each client, reflected in 10% EBITDA margins compared to Adyen's 40%+ at a similar scale.

 Limited merchant diversification: With only 1,200 merchants compared to competitors' millions, Checkout.com is heavily exposed to individual client churn risk.
-While these are large enterprise clients, the concentration means losing even a few key accounts could materially impact revenues.
-Their enterprise-only strategy makes rapidly replacing lost volumes challenging due to long sales cycles and implementation timelines.
+The enterprise-only strategy makes rapidly replacing lost volumes challenging due to long sales cycles and implementation timelines.

 News